Shinjuku: Tokyo’s Busiest District Guide

 弁天堂 (21)

-This area has a unique atmosphere dating back to the Showa era, with over 200 small bars lined up in narrow alleys.
-Each bar is unique and attracts tourists and locals from all over the world to experience Japan's traditional drinking culture.
+This area, which retains a distinctive atmosphere from the Showa era, features over 200 small bars packed tightly along narrow alleys.
+Each bar is unique, and tourists from around the world along with locals gather here to experience Japan’s traditional drinking culture.

-Bars typically only seat 6 to 8 and feature a very intimate space.
-Customers can enjoy direct conversation with bartenders, and that interaction is one of the great attractions of visiting Golden Gai.
-Many bars require a cover charge upon entry, but the drinks and snacks each bar offers are often reasonably priced.
+The bars typically have only 6 to 8 seats, with extremely intimate spaces being their hallmark.
+Customers can enjoy direct conversation with the bartender, and this interaction is one of the great attractions of visiting Golden Gai.

-The area was once known as the Black Market, and today its historic charm draws visitors to the area.
-The narrow alleyways and retro atmosphere give visitors the feeling of traveling back in time to Showa-era Tokyo, making for an unforgettable night.
+This district was once known as a black market, and today its retro charm that evokes that history continues to draw people in.
+The narrow alleys and retro atmosphere provide visitors with a sensation of being transported back to Showa-era Tokyo, ensuring an unforgettable night.

 弁天堂 (45)